diveropt/Diver/C++/README.txt

 C++ version of DE code by A. Putze

 === Installation ===
-I added a autoconfigure and automake files in order to ensure the transportability of the code.
+I added autoconfigure and automake files in order to ensure the transportability of the code.
 To configure and compile the code follow these 3 steps:
 1. autoreconf -ivf
 2. ./configure (optional: --prefix==/Path/to/Installation)
 3. make
 Optional:
-4. make install
+4. make install (requires that /Path/to/Installation is in your LD_LIBRARY_PATH for the executable to run)

 === Run the code ===
 For now no input is needed for this version of the code and you can run the executable directly: